akdh/ingresDocs/geospatial/functions/centroid/centroid.markdown

 # Centroid #

-Geometry CENTROID(g Geometry)
+Point CENTROID(g Geometry)

 Alias: ST_CENTROID

 Returns the center of g.
+Center may not be inside g.

 ## Examples ##